 As an example in the Document Information section only 3 elements are described even though the Document Information section has 9 elements.

-General
+General Validation

 Outlined in this section are all PM specific aspects that apply to the overall document, aspects that are common to all HPFB SPL documents are omitted from this document.